salesforce/bazel-demo/other_usecases/bazel/resolved-repos/README.md

 - [First-class Resolved Files](https://blog.bazel.build/2018/09/28/first-class-resolved-file.html)
 - [Fetching Dependencies with Bazel Sync](https://docs.bazel.build/versions/master/external.html#fetching-dependencies)

+:fire: These examples are very experimental and more ideas rather than working solutions.

 This example extends from the first blog post above, in that it uses synced data for more than *git_repository* rules.
 It also uses the synced data (aka the resolved file) for *http_archive* and *maven_install* dependencies.